Companions to the Andrews-Gordon and Andrews-Bressoud Identities and Recent Conjectures of Capparelli, Meurman, Primc, and Primc

-We find bivariate generating functions for the $k=1$ cases of recently conjectured colored partition identities of Capparelli, Meurman, A. Primc, and M. Primc that are slight variants of the generating functions for the sum sides of the Andrews-Gordon and Andrews-Bressoud identities.
-As a consequence, we prove sum-to-product identities for these cases, thus proving the conjectures.
+\Abstract{We find bivariate generating functions for the $k=1$ cases of recently conjectured colored partition identities of Capparelli, Meurman, A.~Primc, and M.~Primc that are slight variants of the generating functions for the sum sides of the Andrews--Gordon and Andrews--Bressoud identities, relating them to recent work of Warnaar.
+This $k=1$ cases turn out to be equivalent to identities of Jing, Misra, and Savage.
+Finally, we provide bijections for these identities involving two-rowed cylindric partitions, in the spirit of Corteel.}